sib-swiss/sparql-guidelines/README.md

 ## 🧑‍🍳 How?

-Precompute the metadata as RDF, and upload it to the endpoint, either:
+Precompute the metadata as RDF using command line tools, and upload it to the endpoint, either:

 - Directly in the endpoint, usually in a named graph ending with `/.well-known/sparql-examples`
 - Or in the endpoint’s service description

 > [!IMPORTANT]
 >
 > Putting the metadata in the endpoint has many advantages:
 >
-> - The endpoint URL is all a user needs: any user or systems can directly retrieve the metadata from the endpoint, no need to query an external service to get the metadata
+> - The endpoint URL is all a user needs: any user or systems can directly retrieve the metadata from the endpoint using its URL, no need to know and query an external service to get the metadata
 > - Cheap and efficient stack, no need to deploy and maintain an extra service and/or database
-> - Can be queried from any client using a standard HTTP request, no need for adhoc niche packages
+> - Can be queried from any client using a standard HTTP request, no need for ad hoc packages

 The following ontologies are used to define the metadata: